livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 <p>
  <p>

-To identify genes that are specific to certain cell-types in _C. elegans_ and _C. briggsae_, marker genes were called in both species using Seurat V4.
+To identify genes that are specific to certain cell-types in _C. elegans_ and _C. briggsae_, marker genes were called in both species using Seurat V5.
 In practice a Wilcoxon Rank Sum test is run between all of the cells of that cell-type against the rest of the dataset to find genes that are significantly enriched in the cell-type.
 The data have been filtered for an adjusted p-value less than 0.05 and a log2 fold-change of greater than 1 between the cell-type and the dataset.
 This was calculated for both species in the dataset on the terminal cell-types.
 The columns in the table are as below:

  - p_val.species - The unadjusted p-value between the cells of that cell-type and the cells of rest of the dataset for that species.
  - avg_log2FC.species - The log2 fold-change between the cells of that cell-type and the cells of rest of the dataset for that species.
  - pct.1.species - The fraction of cells for which this gene was detected in that cell-type for that species.
  - pct.2.species - The fraction of cells for which this gene was detected in the rest of the cells in the dataset for that species.
  - p_val_adj.species - The adjusted p-value between the cells of that cell-type and the cells of rest of the dataset for that species.
- - cell-type - The cell-type in which the gene was tested for its marker status.
+ - cell_type - The cell-type in which the gene was tested for its marker status.
  - gene - The gene that was tested for its marker status.
+ - cell_gene - The joint name of the cell type and the gene.
  - p_val.other_species - If the gene was tested in the other species for its marker status, the values for that test are shown here.
  - avg_log2FC.other_species - If the gene was tested in the other species for its marker status, the values for that test are shown here.
  - pct.1.other_species - If the gene was tested in the other species for its marker status, the values for that test are shown here.
  - pct.2.other_species - If the gene was tested in the other species for its marker status, the values for that test are shown here.
  - p_val_adj.other_species - If the gene was tested in the other species for its marker status, the values for that test are shown here.
+ - cel_tpm_log2fc - The log2FC using the TPM pseudobulk values instead of the single-cell estimates.
- - elegansTPM - The TPM of that gene in that cell-type.
+ - cbr_tpm_log2fc - The log2FC using the TPM pseudobulk values instead of the single-cell estimates.
- - elegansMaxTPM - The maximum TPM of that gene in any cell-type.
+ - cel_tpm_log2fc - The log2FC using the TPM pseudobulk values from just the progenitor cell types instead of the single-cell estimates.
- - elegansMeanTPM - The average TPM of that gene across the cell-types.
+ - cbr_tpm_log2fc - The log2FC using the TPM pseudobulk values from just the progenitor cell types instead of the single-cell estimates.
- - elegansNumberCellTypesDetectedIn_0.05 - The number of cell-types that gene was confidently detected in using a trinarization method that tests whether a gene is confidently detected in at least 5% of the cells of that cell-type.
+ - cel_tpm - The TPM of that gene in that cell-type for _C. elegans_.
- - elegansNumberCellTypesDetectedIn_0.10 - The number of cell-types that gene was confidently detected in using a trinarization method that tests whether a gene is confidently detected in at least 10% of the cells of that cell-type.
+ - cbr_tpm - The TPM of that gene in that cell-type for _C. briggsae_.
- - elegansNumberCellTypesDetectedIn_Boot - The number of cell-type that gene was confidently, calculated by generating 1000 bootstraps of the TPM, then selecting genes whose 95% lower CI doesn’t intersect 0.
+ - cel_max_tpm_term - The maximum TPM of that gene in terminal cell types for _C. elegans_.
+ - cbr_max_tpm_term - The maximum TPM of that gene in terminal cell types for _C. briggsae_.
- - briggsaeTPM - The TPM of that gene in that cell-type.
+ - cel_max_tpm_pro - The maximum TPM of that gene in progenitor cell types for _C. elegans_.
- - briggsaeMaxTPM - The maximum TPM of that gene in any cell-type.
+ - cbr_max_tpm_pro - The maximum TPM of that gene in progenitor cell types for _C. briggsae_.
+ - cel_mean_tpm_term - The mean TPM of that gene in terminal cell types for _C. elegans_.
+ - cbr_mean_tpm_term - The mean TPM of that gene in terminal cell types for _C. briggsae_.
+ - cel_mean_tpm_pro - The mean TPM of that gene in progenitor cell types for _C. elegans_.
- - briggsaeMeanTPM - The average TPM of that gene across the cell-types.
+ - cbr_mean_tpm_pro - The mean TPM of that gene in progenitor cell types for _C. briggsae_.
- - briggsaeNumberCellTypesDetectedIn_0.05 - The number of cell-types that gene was confidently detected in using a trinarization method that tests whether a gene is confidently detected in at least 5% of the cells of that cell-type.
- - briggsaeNumberCellTypesDetectedIn_0.10 - The number of cell-types that gene was confidently detected in using a trinarization method that tests whether a gene is confidently detected in at least 10% of the cells of that cell-type.
- - briggsaeNumberCellTypesDetectedIn_Boot - The number of cell-type that gene was confidently, calculated by generating 1000 bootstraps of the TPM, then selecting genes whose 95% lower CI doesn’t intersect 0.
+ - cel_tau_pro - The broadness of the gene expression pattern in just progenitor cell types for _C. elegans_.
- - elegansTau - The broadness of the gene expression pattern.
+ - cbr_tau_pro - The broadness of the gene expression pattern in just progenitor cell types for _C. briggsae_.
- - briggsaeTau - The broadness of the gene expression pattern.
+ - cel_tau_term - The broadness of the gene expression pattern in just terminal cell types for _C. elegans_.
- - InOtherSpecies - Whether this gene marker is also a marker in the other species.
- - orthologous_gene - Whether the gene was found to be orthologous between the two species by WormBase and a synteny recovery method.
- - elegansSinglet - Whether the gene was found as a 1:x ortholog in _C. elegans_ by OrthoFinder.
+ - cbr_tau_term - The broadness of the gene expression pattern in just terminal cell types for _C. briggsae_.
+ - cel_tau_joint - The broadness of the gene expression pattern across the dataset for _C. elegans_.
+ - cbr_tau_joint - The broadness of the gene expression pattern across the dataset  for _C. briggsae_.
- - briggsaeSinglet - Whether the gene was found as a 1:x ortholog in _C. briggsae by OrthoFinder.
+ - gene.type - Whether the gene in shared between species, or is specific to one or the other.
+ - orthology_conf - The confidence in the orthology classification
+ - OG - The orthogroup name for this gene.
- - orthogroupSize - The size of the orthogroup (number of genes in that 'family').
+ - cel_OG_count - The number of genes from _C. elegans_ in this orthogroup.
- - orthogroupName - The name of the orthogroup (for internal use).
+ - cbr_OG_count - The number of genes from _C. briggsae_ in this orthogroup.
  - WormCat.1 - The WormCat (Holdorf, et al., 2020) category of this gene at a tier one level.
  - WormCat.2 - The WormCat category of this gene at a tier two level.
  - WormCat.3 - The WormCat category of this gene at a tier three level.
+ - in_species - Whether this gene marker is also a marker in the other species.
 ---
 </p>
 </p>